syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Selection.md

 ## Selection Cursor

-SelectionCursor property allows you to customize the cursor when mouse is hovered over the segment.
+The [`SelectionCursor`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.SunburstChart.SunburstSelectionBehavior.html#Syncfusion_UI_Xaml_SunburstChart_SunburstSelectionBehavior_SelectionCursor) property allows you to customize the cursor when the mouse is hovered over the segment.

-The following code shows, how to set the selection cursor as hand.
+The following code shows how to set the selection cursor as hand.

 {% tabs %}